-- 7. Restoration of pay and benefits shall be subject to deduction of all unemployment insurance and outside earnings which the appellant received since the date of discharge which would not have been earned had the appellant not been disciplined.
+Restoration of pay and benefits shall be subject to deduction of all unemployment insurance and outside earnings which the appellant received since the date of dismissal which would not have been earned had the appellant not been disciplined.
 Where unemployment insurance is deducted from the restoration amount, the employee shall not be required to make further restitution.
 The appellant shall supply such outside employment earning records during the period of time in question when requested.
-The parties need not address damages or mitigation unless, and until after, a decision necessitates presentation of evidence on these issues. - 8.
-The employee and the Department Head shall have these rights: - a.
-To call and examine witnesses: - b.
+The parties need not address damages or mitigation unless, and until after, a decision necessitates presentation of evidence on these issues.

+- 5. The employee and the Department Head shall have these rights: - a.
+To call and examine witnesses; - b.
 To introduce exhibits; - c.
 To cross-examine opposing witnesses on any matter relevant to the issue, even though the matter was not covered in the direct examination; - d.
 To impeach any witness regardless of which party first called the witness to testify; and - e.
-To rebut any derogatory evidence.

-9. The hearing shall be a private proceeding among the County, the employee and the employee organization.
+To rebut any derogatory evidence. - 6.
+The hearing shall be a private proceeding among the County, the employee and the employee organization.
 Attendance of others during the proceeding will be at the discretion of the arbitrator.

-Section 13.
+Section 12.
 APPEAL PROCESS FOR MINOR DISCIPLINE

 The following administrative appeal process is established pursuant to Government Code § 3304.5.
-This procedure shall not apply to disciplinary actions for which employees already are entitled to receive an appeal hearing pursuant to that agreement for disciplinary transfer, reduction in compensation, suspension, demotion and dismissal.
-Rather this process is for written reprimands and any other "punitive action" as defined by the Public Safety Officers' Procedural Bill of Rights Act
+This procedure shall not apply to disciplinary actions for which employees already are entitled to receive an appeal hearing for disciplinary transfer, reduction in compensation, suspension, demotion and dismissal.
+Rather this process is for written reprimands and any other "punitive action" (i.e., non-property interest (no loss of money) discipline) as defined by the Public Safety Officers' Procedural Bill of Rights Act.